 The tone of "Because you are not fit to go there," (line 21) can be best described as

-So, those are the eight question types you can expect to see on the SAT Literature Subject Test.
+Those are the eight question types you can expect to see on the SAT Literature Subject Test.
 But how should you prepare for them?
-I'll cover four essential prep strategies in the next section.
+I'll cover four essential prep strategies next.

 Want to improve your SAT score by 160 points?
 Tired of wasting time prepping in ways that don't work?